 Now, we all know soft drinks are probably not great for us, but we also know that moderation is key to living a healthy lifestyle.
 And while I am not against a recommendation to limit soft drinks, lumping them into a category of DO NOT EAT FOODS along with fruits and other wholesome whole grains just does-not-make-sense.

-Does it a Candida Sugar Detox or Anti- Candida Diet Work?
+Does a Candida Sugar Detox or Anti Candida Diet Even Work?

 Well, the research isn’t clear.
 In a human study on healthy adults, 110g of refined carbohydrates (aka. sugar) were added to subjects diets but they found it had “limited influence on Candida colonization”.
 In another 24-week randomized intervention, groups that were fed a low sugar, low yeast diet did not report better outcomes pertaining to quality of life and chronic fatigue than the group assigned to the general healthy eating dietary intervention.
 This is not to say that sugar isn’t food for yeast, but that the relationship of carbohydrate intake in our bodies cannot simply be reduced to “yeast eats sugar so sugar causes or enhances the growth of a bad gut bacteria”.